OctopusSamples/RandomQuotes-K8s/Readme.md

     - Install the NGINX Ingress Controller: `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.9.5/deploy/static/provider/cloud/deploy.yaml`
     - If you are running rancher desktop or minikube
         - Run `kubectl describe service kubernetes`.
 Copy the endpoint, for example `172.18.135.254:6443` for later.
+    - If you are running Docker Desktop with MacOS and an Apple chip:
+        - Run `docker network inspect bridge`.
+Copy the gateway, for example `"Gateway": "172.17.0.1"` for later.

 ## 3. Pre-Configure Octopus
 Using your cloud instance of choice do the following: